MGelmane/JavaScript-Projects/README.md

 # JavaScript-Projects

-This is a repository for coding projects from Tech Academy JavaScript module course
+This is a repository for coding projects from Tech Academy's JavaScript course